ROLE: UX LEAD / YEAR: 2020 / CLIENT: FORD

 USER JOURNEY MAPUSER JOURNEY MAP

-The second day is all about the future state.
-We started to playback the insights from day 1 and then proceeded with two workshops:
+The second day was all about the future state.
+We started by playing back the insights from day 1 and then proceeded with two workshops:

 • Customer experience mapping workshop (part 2).